Love Addiction Cycle

 1. Attraction- high intensity ("chemistry"); immediate urge to rush.

-Comes on strong; facade of availability & strength, connects with emotional walls; seductive, charming, flattering; says things to make other feel special/unique; may make promises; idealizes; gets “high” from others neediness, vulnerability.
+Comes on strong; the facade of availability & strength, connects with emotional walls; seductive, charming, flattering; says things to make you feel special/unique; may make promises; idealizes; gets a “high” from others neediness, vulnerability.

 Adores attention; feels important, validated

 2. The relationship progresses- intensity decrease for Lav; Obsession increase for La

 3. Push-Pull dance significantly increases (drama triangle also begins here).

 Feelings of engulfment/suffocation by partners attempt to connect intensifies- a dramatic increase in evading intimate contact, push a partner away (walls); increased focus away/outside

 Begins more and more to notice partners walls,

 4. Push-pull /drama dance in full force; La- pursuing desperately; Lav- walls increase